stitchdata/docs/_destinations/postgresql/setup/google-cloudsql-postgres.md

       {% assign clean-database-name = page.display_name | downcase | replace:" ","-" %}
       {% include destinations/templates/destination-user-setup.html database-type=clean-database-name %}

-  - title: "connect stitch"
+  - title: "Connect Stitch"
+    anchor: "connect-stitch"
     content: |
-      The last step is to locate the instance's connection details and enter them into Stitch.
+      To complete the setup, you need to enter your {{ destination.display_name }} connection details into the {{ app.page-names.dw-settings }} page in Stitch.
     substeps:
       - title: "Locating the connection details in the Google Console"
         anchor: "locate-connection-details-in-google"